Battle of Tarentum (209 BC)

-The Battle of Tarentum of 209 BC was a battle in the Second Punic War.
+The Battle of Tarentum of 209 BC took place during the Second Punic War.
 The Romans, led by Quintus Fabius Maximus Verrucosus, recaptured the city of Tarentum that had betrayed them in the first Battle of Tarentum in 212 BC.
 This time the commander of the city, Carthalo, turned against the Carthaginians, and supported the Romans.

-The siege
+Siege

 According to Plutarch, a Greek biographer, Fabius won the city of Tarentum through treachery.
 One of the soldiers in Fabius's army had a sister in Tarentum who was the lover of the Bruttian commander, Carthalo, who Hannibal had left in charge of the city.
 Carthalo was swayed to the Roman side and agreed to help the Romans gain entry into Tarentum.
 However Plutarch also writes that another story is that it was Fabius's Bruttian mistress who seduced the commander over to the Roman side when she discovered that he was a fellow countryman.

 Fabius drew Hannibal away from Tarentum by sending the garrison of Rhegium to plunder the lands of the Bruttians and to take Caulonia.
 Hannibal went to the aid of the Bruttians.